 First, let’s take some confusion out of it.
 Keyword, and keyword phrase, are interchangeable – they mean the same thing.
 Your keyword is whatever a person might type into Google to find what they’re looking for.

 That means your keyword could be just one word – “chocolate” – or five: “The best chocolate chip cookies”.

 So how do I decide the right keyword to use for my post?

 There are a few ways to go about this.
 Nagi from Food Bloggers Central has a wonderful tutorial for using the Google Keyword Planner, which is available as part of Google AdWords.
 You need an account to use this tool, but do not need an active campaign to be running.

 For the sites we run at Mediavine, we use a service called SEMRush.
-Their paid services start at $70 a month, but we’ve heard success of a few bloggers being able to share an account – you’d share a single login and password.
+Their paid services start at $99 a month.
 But, they do offer a free research tool too, and that’s what I’m going to show you how to use.

 Okay, fine, but what makes a keyword right for ME?